Westwood supports Assange on London catwalk

 Models wore tiny cameras on their heads to give audiences a view from the catwalk as part of a partnership with social network Google+ to provide a 360-degree view of the show.

-Nostalgia reigned elsewhere, as designers Alice Temperley and Emilia Wickstead, both favourites of the Duchess of Cambridge Kate Middleton, honoured Britain's rich fashion history with their creations.
+Nostalgia reigned elsewhere, as designers Alice Temperley and Emilia Wickstead, both favorites of the Duchess of Cambridge Kate Middleton, honored Britain's rich fashion history with their creations.